uptonking/nostalgia-studio-v2023/store-nedb/README.md

 # overview

 - this project is a fork of nedb
-  - db core has zero deps
+  - db core is zero-deps

 - https://github.com/seald/nedb /js/active
   - Since v3, NeDB provides a Promise-based equivalent for each function suffixed with `Async`